Charming or a haunted castle of Malahide!

 As we had almost 45 minutes to wait, we decided to stroll around the walled garden, which is called as Talbot Botanical Garden behind the visitor center.
 We were quite amazed to see the dreamlike landscape, where I felt as if I have stepped into Alice’s Wonderland.

 Lord Milo Talbot who was very passionate about plants created this ornamental garden and we found plants from different parts of the globe here.
 This tiny Botanical garden has over 500 spices of plants, various glasshouses and a beautiful Victorian period ornate conservatory, which is over centuries old.

-Finishing off the tour of the walled garden we walked towards the castle, passing by the ruins of Malahide Abbey and the first glimpse of castle was the long winding stone staircase that lead to a door of a tower and this reminded me of Rapunzel!
+Finishing off the tour of the walled garden we walked towards the castle, passing by the ruins of Malahide Abbey and the first glimpse of the castle was the long winding stone staircase that leads to a door of a tower and this reminded me of Rapunzel!

-As per the information, we were asked to gather infront of the main door of the castle, which looked tiny, covered with ivy all over the walls.
-We were summoned inside and were given few minutes to go through the exhibit articles and belongings of the Talbot family.
+As per the information, we were asked to gather in front of the main door of the castle, which looked tiny, covered with ivy all over the walls.
+We were summoned inside and were given a few minutes to go through the exhibit articles and belongings of the Talbot family.

 Our next stop in the castle was the Great Hall, which was used as the dining hall displayed the huge, epic painting of Battle of Boyne, few portraits of the family members of the Talbot family and has a minstrel’s gallery.
 And here comes the spooky part of the tour, our tour guide tells us that over the years around five ghosts were sighted within the castle.